-- 23. Widespread support for the amendment can be gauged by an online petition calling for the new offence, which has attracted over 100,000 signatures31, which is entirely unconnected to CWJ.
-There have been calls for a new offence in the media.32 One researcher points out that waterboarding has been condemned as inhumane and prohibited even when pursued for the legitimate purpose of preventing terrorist attacks.
+- 23. Widespread support for the amendment can be gauged by an online petition calling for the new offence, which has attracted over 100,000 signatures, which is entirely unconnected to CWJ.
+There has been a great deal of interest in a new offence in the media.
+One researcher points out that waterboarding has been condemned as inhumane and prohibited even when pursued for the legitimate purpose of preventing terrorist attacks.
 Strangulation is even more severe, as not only is breathing impeded but also blood flow to the brain.
-Yet, whilst waterboarding is banned, the "intimate terrorism" faced by huge numbers of women is not addressed.33 There is little moral ambiguity about addressing strangulation inflicted deliberately with the intention of causing pain and fear. - 24.
+Yet, whilst waterboarding is banned, the "intimate terrorism" faced by huge numbers of women is not addressed.
+There is little moral ambiguity about addressing strangulation inflicted deliberately with the intention of causing pain and fear. - 24.
 A major concern about the evidence surrounding non-fatal strangulation is the lack of knowledge within the general population about the risks involved.
 The longer-term physical effects described above would come as a surprise to many.
-Strangulation is a recurring feature in pornography and has become increasingly normalised in sexual encounters following the increased access to pornography in the digital age.34 Strangulation features in popular mainstream literature such as Fifty Shades of Grey.35 In a recent BBC survey of over 2,000 participants 38% of women under 40 had experienced strangulation during sex, with 42% of those saying it was unwanted, and they had felt pressured, coerced or forced.36 The existence of a specific strangulation offence would have an educational element, highlighting the dangers involved in this behaviour.
-Any debate on whether consent should be a defence to strangulation should be conducted with the medical evidence about the dangers well in mind, as well as the context of strangulation occurring within patterns of controlling behaviour in domestic abuse.
+Strangulation is a recurring feature in pornography and has become increasingly normalised in sexual